michhar/navigating-ml/docs/myprereqs.md

 [Python for Data Science and Intro to Jupyter Notebooks and on Jupyter Notebooks on Azure](https://notebooks.azure.com/rheartpython/libraries/PythonDS101) - Note, solutions to exercises are in the last notebook.
 (Time: ~15 hours)

+* Basics
+* Data Structures
+* Functional Programmin]
+* Sorting and Pattern Matching
+* Object Oriented Programming
+* Basic Difference from 2 to 3
+* Numerical Computing
+* Data Analysis with pandas I
+* Data Analysis with pandas II
+* Machine Learning I - ML Basics and Data Exploration
+* Machine Learning II - Supervised and Unsupervised Learning
+* Machine Learning III - Parameter Tuning and Model Evaluation
+* Visualization

 **A different take on Python and data science (either of these should cover your Python needs)**

 For a more in-depth Python course, this is a good one on edX out of UC San Diego:  [Python for Data Science from edX](https://www.edx.org/course/python-data-science-uc-san-diegox-dse200x).
 (Time:  10 weeks/8-10 hours per week)

-- Basic process of data science
+* Basic process of data science
-- Python and Jupyter notebooks
+* Python and Jupyter notebooks
-- An applied understanding of how to manipulate and analyze uncurated datasets
+* An applied understanding of how to manipulate and analyze uncurated datasets
-- Basic statistical analysis and machine learning methods
+* Basic statistical analysis and machine learning methods
-- How to effectively visualize results
+* How to effectively visualize results

 ### Advanced